 Types of udon noodles

-What is the dashi broth for udon noodle soup made from?
+Dashi broth for udon noodle soup

 Udon soup seasoning